TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 We may store and process personal information in the United States and other countries.

-Our parent company (Limited Brands) has become a participant in the Safe Harbor program (developed by the U.S. Department of Commerce and the European Union) specifically for our Victorias Secret and Victorias Secret Pink stores inand email sign-up Website forthe United Kingdom.
+Our parent company (Limited Brands) has become a participant in the Safe Harbor program (developed by the U.S. Department of Commerce and the European Union) specifically for our Victoria’s Secret and Victoria’s Secret Pink stores in—and email sign-up Website for—the United Kingdom.
 (They are governed by separate privacy policies, which may be accessed in those stores and on that Web site.)
 Limited Brands has certified that it adheres to the Safe Harbor Privacy Principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access and Enforcement with respect to personal data transferred from the European Union (EU) to the U.S. For more information about the Safe Harbor program and to view Limited Brands' certification, please visit the U.S. Department of Commerce's Safe Harbor Web site.
 If you wish to make an EU-related inquiry about privacy or data transfer, please contact our Associate Vice President (AVP) of Legal and Compliance Services

 Back To Top